Strong earthquake rocks Crete, Greece’s biggest island, killing at least one person

 Several aftershocks were also reported in surrounding areas, with the strongest estimated to have a magnitude of 4.6, sparking fears that old buildings on the island may crumble under pressure.

 According to the Athens Geodynamic Institute, the earthquake struck just after 9 a.m. local time.
-The epicenter of the quake, was 14 miles northwest of the seaside village of Arvi.
+The epicenter of the quake was 14 miles northwest of the seaside village of Arvi.

 Greece’s Ministry of Climate Crisis & Civil Protection warned those on the island to “be particularly careful” and to “follow directions” from the authorities, while tourists reported that they had been evacuated from their hotels amid the chaos.